azefiel/appreciation-award/README.md

 # appreciation-award
-Randomely picks a winner out of a bucket of items
+Randomly picks a winner out of a bucket of items